thephpleague/oauth2-server-bundle/docs/index.md

-# OAuth2-Server Bundle

-Symfony bundle which provides OAuth 2.1 authorization/resource server capabilities on top of the [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server) library.

 ## Important notes

 This bundle provides the "glue" between  [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server) library and the Symfony framework.
 It implements [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server) library in a way specified by its official documentation.
 For implementation into Symfony projects, please see [bundle documentation](docs/basic-setup.md) and official [Symfony Security documentation](https://symfony.com/doc/current/security.html).

-## Status

-This package is currently in the active development.

 ## Features